artofthesmart/hypertext/_demo/pages/01.home/default.md

 **Why does this theme exist?**  Most Grav themes come with heavy JS requirements.
 Sometimes 1MB or more!
 These slow down browsers and create compatibility issues.
 Grav is a very powerful CMS but there should be an option for people who want something as close to hand-coded HTML as possible.
 This theme tries to separate form and function to create a truly unique experience.

-Read more about the [design decisions behind Hypertext here](/reference).
+Read more about the [design decisions behind Hypertext (and technical documentation) here](/reference).

 You can provide feedback at the [github page for this project](https://github.com/artofthesmart/hypertext).